yousufellithy/SQL-Project/starting_with_questions.md

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

 SQL Queries:
-select country, city, v2productcategory, COUNT(fullvisitorid) AS visitors from all_sessions
+select country, city, v2productcategory, COUNT(DISTINCT(fullvisitorid)) AS visitors from all_sessions
 where country <> '(not set)' AND city <> '(not set)' AND city <> 'not available in demo dataset'
 		AND v2productcategory <> '(not set)' AND v2productcategory <> '${escCatTitle}'